Yuvrajgupta0810/data_science_project/README.md

 - Works for empty strings, single character strings, and strings with spaces.
 - Comparison is case sensitive (a and A are treated differently).
 - Time complexity: O(n)

+Second project

+The idea is to first calculate the expected sum of all numbers from 1 to N+1 using the formula (N+1)*(N+2)/2.
+Then, subtract each number in the given array from this sum.
+The number left after all the subtractions is the missing number.
+This method takes O(n) time because we go through the array once and uses O(1) extra space because no additional array or data structure is needed